minetest/minetest/README.md

-    CURL_LIBRARY                    - Only if building with cURL; path to libcurl.a/libcurl.so/libcurl.lib EGL_INCLUDE_DIR                 - Only if building with GLES; directory that contains egl.h EGL_LIBRARY                     - Only if building with GLES; path to libEGL.a/libEGL.so FREETYPE_INCLUDE_DIR_freetype2  - Only if building with Freetype2; directory that contains an freetype directory with files such as ftimage.h in it
+    CURL_LIBRARY                    - Only if building with cURL; path to libcurl.a/libcurl.so/libcurl.lib EGL_INCLUDE_DIR                 - Only if building with GLES; directory that contains egl.h EGL_LIBRARY                     - Only if building with GLES; path to libEGL.a/libEGL.so FREETYPE_INCLUDE_DIR_freetype2  - Only if building with FreeType 2; directory that contains an freetype directory with files such as ftimage.h in it
-    FREETYPE_INCLUDE_DIR_ft2build   - Only if building with Freetype2; directory that contains ft2build.h
+    FREETYPE_INCLUDE_DIR_ft2build   - Only if building with FreeType 2; directory that contains ft2build.h
-    FREETYPE_LIBRARY                - Only if building with Freetype2; path to libfreetype.a/libfreetype.so/freetype.lib
+    FREETYPE_LIBRARY                - Only if building with FreeType 2; path to libfreetype.a/libfreetype.so/freetype.lib
-    FREETYPE_DLL                    - Only if building with Freetype2 on Windows; path to libfreetype.dll
+    FREETYPE_DLL                    - Only if building with FreeType 2 on Windows; path to libfreetype.dll
-    GETTEXT_DLL                     - Only when building with Gettext on Windows; path to libintl3.dll GETTEXT_ICONV_DLL               - Only when building with Gettext on Windows; path to libiconv2.dll GETTEXT_INCLUDE_DIR             - Only when building with Gettext; directory that contains iconv.h GETTEXT_LIBRARY                 - Only when building with Gettext on Windows; path to libintl.dll.a GETTEXT_MSGFMT                  - Only when building with Gettext; path to msgfmt/msgfmt.exe IRRLICHT_DLL                    - Only on Windows; path to Irrlicht.dll IRRLICHT_INCLUDE_DIR            - Directory that contains IrrCompileConfig.h
+    GETTEXT_DLL                     - Only when building with gettext on Windows; path to libintl3.dll GETTEXT_ICONV_DLL               - Only when building with gettext on Windows; path to libiconv2.dll GETTEXT_INCLUDE_DIR             - Only when building with gettext; directory that contains iconv.h GETTEXT_LIBRARY                 - Only when building with gettext on Windows; path to libintl.dll.a GETTEXT_MSGFMT                  - Only when building with gettext; path to msgfmt/msgfmt.exe IRRLICHT_DLL                    - Only on Windows; path to Irrlicht.dll IRRLICHT_INCLUDE_DIR            - Directory that contains IrrCompileConfig.h
     IRRLICHT_LIBRARY                - Path to libIrrlicht.a/libIrrlicht.so/libIrrlicht.dll.a/Irrlicht.lib